 According to the American Red Cross, 97% of Americans have not taken the basic steps toward disaster preparedness.
-To combat this, every year in the months leading up to hurricane season, a team of StormGeo meteorologists travel all over the US to speak to businesses about the importance of preparedness in case of a storm or hurricane.
+To combat this, every year in the months leading up to hurricane season, a team of StormGeo meteorologists speak to businesses about the importance of preparedness in case of a storm or hurricane.
 The presentation includes how to build an emergency kit, how/when/where to evacuate, home prep, family prep and our exclusive StormGeo Seasonal Hurricane Forecast.

 Let’s start with the first point – the importance of knowing what to expect.
 A large part of being prepared is educating yourself on whether the coming year is considered to be a “busy” hurricane season with many storms, or a “quiet” season; as well as where those storms may be.
 A busier season can of course, increase the risk that you or your community is affected.
 However, it is most important to remember that it only takes one storm to cause devastation to businesses, homes and families.
 This is the #1 reason we advocate for being prepared.

 A common misconception is the idea that in the days or hours before a storm, you can run to the store to buy a few batteries, a roll of duct tape, some food and water and be done.
 In reality, an emergency kit is much more extensive.
 A medium-sized kit can include 30 items, including flashlights, tools, a basic first-aid kit, an AM/FM radio, chargers, water containers, water filters and more.
 Larger kits can contain dehydrated food, 2-way radios, headlamps, cleaning supplies, more extensive first aid supplies, maps, home-repair materials, pet supplies and more.
 See a full list of recommended kit items here.